 What Does The WHO Say on COVID-19 Pandemic?

 The magnitude of the damage inflicted by the COVID-19 pandemic in the last two years, both in terms of lives lost and resources destroyed, is unparalleled.
 We witnessed heroic stories of our frontline workers, who gave their best and beyond to keep us safe and comfortable during the lockdowns.

 And it would be a poor way to repay their efforts to neglect necessary safety measures to ensure a smooth and safe return to normalcy.
-While many experts are stating that COVID-19 is no longer a pandemic and can easily be called an endemic, the World Health Organization (WHO) has asked us not to become complacent, ensure necessary actions to check the disease transmission and popularize vaccine acceptance.
+While many experts are stating that the COVID-19 is no longer a pandemic and can easily be called an endemic, the World Health Organization (WHO) has asked us not to become complacent, ensure necessary actions to check the disease transmission and to popularize vaccine acceptance.

 Vaccine Management By US Employers